Boarders/slick-blog/site/posts/peano.md

     to show the these maps form an equivalence.

-  Let's try to formalise this, with some necessary adjustments along the way, in Agda.
+  Let's try to formalise this constructively in Agda.
 We start with a few imports we will need later:

 ```agda
 module Peano where